woupiestek/rlox/log.md

 Compiler performance maybe.

 The upvalues are a linked list, because of the desired behavior:

 - inserts can happen everywhere, but are more likely at the start,
 - upvalues are removed from the end.
 So an alternative is a stacksize array of `Option<Obj<Upvalue>>`, It takes up more space, but inserts require constant time, and closing depends on how many values get allocated with a frame (max 256...)

-I doubt the difference will be notable.
+I doubt the difference will be notable, and it may be negative, but this solution is simpler.
+Okay, it is slower!
+Like 20% on a few of the benchmarks.

+### tables

+What I am use to for arrays is actually `Box<[T]>`.
+This could be the basis for a `Table` implementation.

+Porting table wasn't hard.
+Let's see what it does for performance later this week.

 ## 2023-06-04